CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

 -   Iterates through all the keys & values in the dictionary, ignoring the key names 'company_name' & 'all_fields_empty'.
     -   Using conditional logic, it checks if the value is empty (stored as "N/A", "Unknown at present" or "").
+        -   If value is empty,
-        -   If so, replaces the value with 'None' (NoneType data type).
+                The value is replaced with 'None' (NoneType data type).
+        -   Otherwise:
-        -   Otherwise: it calls on the 'cleanup_field_value()' function & uses the returned value to update the dictionary value.
+                The function calls on the 'cleanup_field_value()' function & uses the returned value to update the dictionary value.

+This function doesn't return anything & it doesn't need to.
+This is due to the fact that dictionaries are an object, which passes values by reference (not by value).
+So any/ all updates made to the values in this dictionary, by this function, are made to the actual dictionary itself & go beyond the scope of this function.

+TLDR: Change the values in a dictionary here (in this function), and it changes the dictionary everywhere (where this dictionary is used).

+An instance where this method is called:

 ##### cleanup_specific_company()